KTRDeveloper/charity-dao/docs/index.md

 ```
 2. Deployment on Sepolia

-The deployment account specified in the .env file  must have sufficient Sepolia ethers for deployment.
-You will need to send it Sepolia ethers from another account that has some.
+The deployment account specified in the .env file  must have sufficient Sepolia ETHs for deployment.
+You will need to send it Sepolia ETHs from another account that has some.
 After that, run the following command to deploy the charity DAO.
 ```shell
 npx hardhat run --network sepolia scripts/deploy.js
 ```